 Form and strengths

-For treating rheumatoid arthritis (RA), you’ll likely take Olumiant once per day.
+You’ll likely take Olumiant once per day.

 Questions about Olumiant’s dosage